 Anecdotal guest stories of seeing others feeding gators around the lagoon where the boy was snatched are surfacing on the internet.

-And Inside Edition released a video form 2009 of an employee trying to get an alligator to move along very close to where guest were riding Splash Mountain.
+And Inside Edition released a video from 2009 of an employee trying to get an alligator to move along very close to where guests were riding Splash Mountain.

 Even good old "Uncle" Walt has not been without controversy himself as highlighted by a speech made by Meryl Streep at the National Board of Review Awards.
 Streep indicated that Disney was anti-Semitic and a "gender bigot."

 In researching her accusations there does seem to be some merit to the accusations.
 Disney himself has been quoted as saying that he prefers working with men.
-Streep even read from a letter written by Disney in 1938 saying that he did not hire women for the jobs of animation and preferred on all male studio.
+Streep even read from a letter written by Disney in 1938 saying that he did not hire women for the jobs of animation and preferred an all-male studio.

 But is Streep being too hard on Disney?
 Was he indeed just a product of his times along with the predominant, white and patriarchal way of thinking.

 While opinion is divided on whether or not to cut him some slack, it is notable that even he can't get away from controversy, decades after his own death.

 While the Disney company has seen its share of scandals and controversies, its movies continue to be popular, its TV shows watched, and its theme parks attended.

 So while some of these controversies may have caused problems for Disney, the media giant hasn't really taken too much grief from its adoring public and fans.